GodotSteam/GodotSteam/README.md

 **Version 3.18.5 Changes**
 - Fixed: need for godotsteam.sh file on some Linux systems, _thanks to mikix_
+- Fixed: typo in returned dictionary for createSocketPair

 **Version 3.18.4 Changes**
 - Added: process to create godotsteam.sh file for Github Actions, thanks to _SapphireMH_